Jeyaraj Fernandopulle: Early life

 He has done the preliminary education (up to grade 1) at Ave Maria Convent, Negombo, then entered Maris Stella College, Negombo for primary and secondary education.
-In 1972 Fernandopulle became a teacher after leaving the school, but left teaching to become a lawyer in 1974.
+In 1972 Fernandopulle became a Maths and Science teacher after leaving the school, but left teaching to become a lawyer in 1974.
 He passed out from the Sri Lanka Law College in 1977 as an Attorney-at-law.
 One of his contemporaries at the Law College was President Mahinda Rajapakse who was an MP at that time.
 Since December 1977 he started practicing as a lawyer mainly in the Magistrates Court and High Court of Negombo and in other criminal courts island wide.

 Political career

-He began his political career in 1970 as an election agent for a Sri Lanka Freedom Party candidate.
+Fernandopulle began his political career in 1970 as an election agent for a Sri Lanka Freedom Party candidate.
 In 1984 he was appointed as the chief organizer by the SLFP in the Katana electorate, Western Province in Sri Lanka.
 From there onwards he has been elected to the parliament five consecutive times in the years 1989, 1994, 2000, 2001 and 2004.
-Fernandopulle held several Ministerial posts since 1994, which were the Minister of Catholic Affairs, the Minister of Ethnic Concession and National Unity, the Minister of Port and Aviation, and the Minister of Road Development.
+Fernandopulle held several Ministerial posts since 1994, which were the Minister of Catholic Affairs, the Minister of Ethnic Concession and National Unity, the Minister of Air Port and Aviation, and the Minister of Road Development.
 In 2005 he was appointed Minister of Highways & Road Development, served as the chief government whip of the parliament and was a close associate of the President.